-Many of Citihub Consulting’s enterprise clients have committed to adopting Office 365 as their end user productivity suite, which includes the de facto standard messaging platform, Microsoft Exchange.
+Many of Citihub Digital’s enterprise clients have committed to adopting Office 365 as their end user productivity suite, which includes the de facto standard messaging platform, Microsoft Exchange.
 Many of these organisations will begin by deploying Exchange Server Hybrid as an intermediate step towards moving to Exchange Online.
 This process presents some challenges for regulated firms.
 These firms need to be aware of the pitfalls and risks associated with the “out of the box” configuration tool, the Hybrid Configuration Wizard, and the underlying Hybrid deployment infrastructure.

 Here are six key considerations for planning an Exchange Hybrid deployment at a Financial Services institution: